Containers

 Motivation for Single-Purpose Operating Systems

-For an SPOS, the software it ships is an implementation detail on which users cannot take a direct dependency.
-It is still bounded by Hyrum’s Law: all observable behaviors of the system are depended upon by someone, but the OS can restrict access to the specific library versions and command-line programs installed, and mandate the use of the application programming interface (API) instead.
-This means that the majority of software can be updated to the latest versions without breaking compatibility promises to users.
-This minimizes the expense of ongoing support.
+For an SPOS, the software it ships is an implementation detail that users cannot directly depend on.
+It is still bounded by Hyrum’s Law – all observable behaviors of the system will be depended upon by someone, but the operating system can restrict access to the specific library versions and command-line programs installed, and mandate the use of the API instead.
+This means that the majority of software can be updated to the latest versions without breaking any compatibility promise to users, which minimizes the expense of ongoing support.
 Consequently, an SPOS might not define an LTS lifetime at all.

-Containers are a popular solution for the fleet management problem in GPOS environments.
+Containers are a popular solution to the fleet management problem in GPOS environments.
 Each host in the fleet can run multiple containers, and each container, while sharing the same kernel, can include a different set of packages with different configurations depending on the needs of the application.
-The trade-off is that it is no longer possible to update a package on the host and have that update affect all the running applications.
-The benefit is that fleet-wide package updates no longer need to move at the pace of the slowest-moving application.
-In addition, once all of the applications run inside containers, the packages installed on the host no longer matter, which means the host may not need a package manager at all.
-This freedom makes it possible to use an SPOS to further streamline fleet management when running container workloads.
+The trade-off is that it is no longer possible to update a package on the host and have that update affect all running applications; the benefit is that fleet-wide package updates no longer need to move at the pace of the slowest-moving application.
+In addition, once all the applications run inside containers, the packages installed on the host no longer matter, which means the host may not need a package manager at all.
+This freedom makes it possible to use an SPOS to further simplify fleet management when running container workloads.

-Moving to image-based deployments eliminates the problem of diversity at the host level, which in turn streamlines fleet management in two ways:
+Moving to image-based deployments eliminates the problem of diversity at the host level, which in turn simplifies fleet management by:

-• by minimizing the potential for untested combinations of software, and
+• Minimizing the potential for untested combinations of software, and

 Introduction to Bottlerocket